gaurangmacharya/pepithon/email-notification-ansible.md

 $ sudo yum install ansible
 ```

 After completion of any Automated Task i.e. Playbook It is very important to record and send detailed report to stake holders so that they act and play their role.
+- After an installation an application.
+- After any activity in GIT.
+- When a certain job has been completed.

-For this Ansible can send Emails with attachment via
+Ansible can send Emails with attachment via
 - Local Configured Email Server say Postfix
 - Remote Email Server with required access and credentials
 - Sending a mail using SMTP Services like Pepipost, Gmail, Mandrill, Mailjet, SendGrid etc